NVIDIA/NeMo/README.md

 ## 5. Deploying the BigNLP model

+Note: A new inference container will be released in mid May.
+For customers looking to do inference please use the 22.03 container.

 This section describes the deployment of the BigNLP model on the NVIDIA Triton Inference Server with FasterTransformer Backend on both single and multiple node environments.
 NVIDIA Triton Inference Server supports many inference